-Firstly, the sense of space: with just over two million inhabitants, Mongolia is the most sparsely populated country in the world.
-Secondly, the sense of tradition: freed from its Soviet chains, Buddhism is slowly reasserting itself as is the nomadic lifestyle so alien to the socialist model.
+With just over two million inhabitants, Mongolia is the most sparsely populated country in the world and the sense of space is epic.
+Freed from its Soviet chains traditions are strong with Buddhism slowly reasserting itself, as is the nomadic lifestyle so alien to the socialist model.
 Even in Ulaanbaatar half the population still live in gers, the traditional circular Mongolian tent.
-Thirdly, the laughter of the people.

 What to expect on your Mongolian holiday

-Mongolia is not the exclusive preserve of the horseman, but if you want to experience the true essence of the country, going on horseback certainly helps.
-Over 70% of the population remain nomadic and as you ride across the flat open steppe you will still encounter isolated family ger (yurt) encampments whose occupants will inevitably offer you hospitality.
-The wiry little thirteen-hand ponies will seem a little small but their stamina is legendary and they carried Genghis Khan across Asia.
-They will be able to manage you for a few days!
+Over 70% of the Mongolian population remain nomadic and travelling across the flat open steppe you will still encounter isolated family ger (yurt) encampments whose occupants will inevitably offer you hospitality.
+To experience the true essence of the country, spend time travelling by the traditional mode of horseback, camel or yak.
+The wiry little thirteen-hand ponies will seem a little small, but their stamina is legendary - they carried Genghis Khan across Asia.

 - Combine your time in Mongolia by travelling to China or Russia by train